Raindayzz/raindayzz.github.io/about.markdown

 permalink: /about/
 ---

-My name is Raindayzz and I am a Offensive Security Consultant based in the VA/DC area.
+My name is Raindayzz and I am an offensive security consultant based in the VA/DC area.
 I work professionally in the penetration testing field and have had SOC/blue team experience.
 My interests include network security, application security, pen-testing, sysadmin, threat detection/intelligence, and keeping up to date with the new exploits.

 I am forever a student and this site is just to shed some light of my past experiences or struggles I have had.